datacarpentry/semester-biology/materials/ggplot.md

 ### Data

-* Data on acacia size in an experiment in Africa excluding large herbivores
+* Data on acacia size in an experiment in Kenya excluding large herbivores
 * Data is tab separated
 * Includes information on if the plant is dead in the HEIGHT column